CyberPoison/AutoRclone/Readme.md

 - [x] Windows system is supported

 __**English Tutorial with gclone and autorclone**__ https://www.uud.me/qiwenzalun/autorclone-gclone-win.html
+**Use remove.py to massively remove the Google Service Account's , usually you need to set it's the fileorganizer as role**

 Step 1.
 Copy code to your VPS or local machine
 ---------------------------------